Data requests not requiring ethical approval

 Your application will be assessed and a quote provided.
 The status of your project will change to ‘quoted’ and you will be notified of the fee payable.
 When you accept the fee and make payment, you may then lodge your application for consideration by the Committee.

 You will not be able to lodge an application or amendment until this process is completed.
+Applications must still go through the lodgement process in EthOS even if no fee is payable under the Fee Schedule.

 Any quote that has not been accepted will expire after six months, at which time your application or amendment will revert to ‘draft’ status.